 This is not a complete list of the ski resorts in Lower Austria, but some of the most popular.
 Schneeberg (Snow Mountain) is easily accessible from Vienna, which is 115 km away by car.
 Many of the ski resorts have lifts that also run in the summer, giving access to a wide range of hiking terrain.

-The small-town of Melk by the Danube receives tens of thousands of visitors each year who come to see the huge Melk Abbey.
-Regardless of whether you arrive at Melk Abbey by land or water, you cannot avoid being mightily impressed by the grande splendour of the monestary.
-1000-year history Melk was for the first […]
+The small town of Melk by the Danube receives tens of thousands of visitors yearly who see the huge Melk Abbey.
+However, regardless arrive at Melk Abbey by land or water; you cannot avoid being mightily impressed by the grand splendour of the monastery.
+1000-year history Melk was, for the first time, mentioned in written […]

 The highest mountain of Lower Austria, Schneeberg (Snow Mountain), with its 2,076-metre (6.811 ft) high summit Klosterwappen, offers family-friendly hiking and stunning views.
 Only about 80 km (50 mi) from Vienna, it’s a popular hiking destination for the Viennese and travellers.
 Hence, I boarded the yellow and green salamander train and headed to Schneeberg.
 Arriving at the top, […]

-Dürnstein is as taken out of a medieval novel.
+Dürnstein is taken out of a medieval novel.
 Dürnstein clings to a narrow strip on the north bank of the Danube in Lower Austria.
 The small town has taken its name from the castle which occupies the cliffs above.
-The town is luckily much better preserved than the castle, which only consists of a […]
+Luckily, the town is much better preserved than the castle, which only consists of a few […]

 The Mostviertel region in the southeastern part of Lower Austria offers a wide range of activities and is an all-year travel destination.
 Notwithstanding, I especially love travelling in the region in early springtime.
 Mostviertel is a great place to hike, but if you visit only for a few days, I recommend driving.
 Pear tree blossom […]